matloff/fastStat/README.md

 [1] 0.01390345
 ```

-Under H<sub>0</sub>, P(|z| > 2.2) &approx; 0.028.
+Under H<sub>0</sub>, P(|W| > 2.2) &approx; 0.028.
 Ah, we would have
 rejected H<sub>0</sub> even under the more stringent "strong evidence"
 criterion of 0.028.
 So we report 0.028, known as the *p-value*.
 The
 smaller the p-value, the more *signficant* we declare our finding.

 Well, what's wrong with that?

-* We know *a priori* that <sub>0</sub> is false.
+* We know *a priori* that H<sub>0</sub> is false.
 No coin is exactly
   balanced.
 So it's rather silly to ask the question regarding
   H<sub>0</sub>.

 * We might be interested in knowing whether the coin is *approximately*
   balanced.
 Fine, but the ST is not addressing that question.
 Even if
 r is just a little different from 0, then as the number of tosses n goes
-to infinity, the denominator in z goes to 0, and thus r goes to
+to infinity, the denominator in W goes to 0, and thus R goes to
 &pm;&infin;--and the p-value goes to 0.

 * In such a scenario, we declare that the coin is "signficantly"
-unbalanced, an egregiously misleading statement.
+unbalanced ("Look, a tiny p-value!"), an egregiously misleading statement.

-* we have the opposite problem with small n.
-We will declare "no
+* We have the opposite problem with small n.
+We will declare "No
-  signficant difference" when we actually should say, "we have too
+  signficant difference" when we actually should say, "We have too
 little data to make any claims."

-One reason that ST is so appealing is that it allows the user to be
+One reason that ST is so appealing is that **it allows the user to be
-lazy.
-Say we have two drugs, an old one a and a new one b, for treating
+lazy.**  Say we have two drugs, an old one A and a new one B, for treating
 high blood pressure.
 The user here may be a government agency, deciding
 whether to approve the new drug.